bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+cpu.c
+cpu.h
+ls8.c
+Makefile
-* Write a short 3-10-word description of what each file does.
+* Write a short 3-10-word description of what each file does. cpu.c = defines the CPU functions, like init, load and run cpu.h = defines the data structure for the CPU and also the ALU ls8.c = Calls the CPU and it's methods
-* Note what has been implemented, and what hasn't.
+* Note what has been implemented, and what hasn't. cpu.c = load is kinda done, but the rest need work cpu.h = needs work ls8.c = looks done
 * Read this whole file.
 * Skim the spec.